vaibhavprajapati-22/Fast-Neural-Style-Transfer/README.md

 After this default browser will be opened with local host.
 You can now select any of the 8 styles and upload a content image to get it stylized.

+You can also visit the Streamlit deployed website by [clicking Here](https://fast-neural-style-transfer-vaibho.streamlit.app/).
 ## Challenges Faced :mag_right:
   - Due to limited GPU memory, training was not possible if the size of style image is more than 2MB so we should resize it to (256, 256)